Navigating Cultural Nuances: Business Etiquette in Dubai

 6. Respecting Religious and Cultural Practices

-Islamic Influence on Business Practices
+Islamic Influence

 Ramadan Etiquette

-7. Gift-giving and Business Relationships
+7. Gift-Giving and Business Relationships

-Guidelines for Giving Gifts
+Giving Gifts

 Receiving Gifts